Dog Bite | Animal Behavior Expert Witness

 “Bringing the science of animal behavior to attorneys”

-expert witness testimony dogs
+Texas dog expert witness

-Animal behavior science & dog bite law
+Animal behavior & dog expert witness in Texas

+In short, the behavior of the dog is the bedrock for most bases about liability.
+The properly-qualified dog expert witness knows how the science of animal behavior interplays dog bite law, particularly in a one bike state like Texas.
+Knowledge of the interplay between these two disciplines, particularly as it relates to legal issues of provocation, negligence and assumption of risk can effectively be used to help an attorney prevail in their case.
 Fundamentally, the science of animal behavior is based on observation – that is, what an animal does in terms of its overt behavior and how it acts in relation to both external and internal stimuli.
-Nobel prizes in medicine have been awarded to individuals in this discipline (formally know as ethology – defined as the scientific and objective study of animal behavior).
-In the last 20 years, this science, a branch of zoology, has changed to one which now includes the use of models and mathematics to predict and analyze behavior.
-And in recent years there has been great interest by academic researchers in the objective study of emotions and cognition in dogs.
+[1]Nobel prizes in medicine have been awarded to individuals in this discipline ((Know as ethology – defined as the scientific and objective study of animal behavior).
+In the last 20 years, this … Continue reading

-Animal behavior analysis is made in terms of behavioral tendencies unique to a breed (A dog’s breed cannot be ignored in forming opinions about the behavioral tendencies of a dog, particularly mastiff type dogs, such as the Cane Corso and pit bulls.)) and the experiences the dog has encountered, the behavioral capabilities of the dog and the dog’s behavioral reactivity to environmental and contextual events.
+Moreover, Animal behavior analysis is made in terms of behavioral tendencies unique to a breed [2]A dog’s breed cannot be ignored in forming opinions about the behavioral tendencies of a dog, particularly mastiff type dogs, such as the Cane Corso and pit bulls. and the experiences the dog has encountered, the behavioral capabilities of the dog and the dog’s behavioral reactivity to environmental and contextual events.
 The evidence may be gathered from a behavioral examination of a dog (assuming the dog is still alive) and the descriptions and accounts of the dog’s behavior by the plaintiff, defendant, witnesses, animal control reports, medical records, etc. In addition, evidence-based findings from the literature in animal behavior must be considered in the assessment of the dog(s) in question.
-Opinions are then formulated and used to support or reject common arguments in dog bite litigation, such as provocation, negligenceforeseeability, and whether the plaintiff was bitten versus scratched by the dog.
+Opinions are then formulated and used to support or reject common arguments in dog bite litigation, such as provocation, negligenceforeseeability, or if the plaintiff was bitten versus scratched by the dog.

-Tips on selecting the best-qualified dog expert witness
+Tips on selecting the best-qualified dog expert witness in animal behavior

-Attorneys seeking a dog expert witness need to realize that anyone can put up a website, or paid to have their name listed in expert witness directories, for the purpose of portraying themselves to attorneys as a properly qualified animal behavior expert.
+Texas attorneys seeking a dog expert witness need to realize that anyone can put up a website, or paid to have their name listed in expert witness directories, for the purpose of portraying themselves to attorneys as a properly qualified animal behavior expert.
 I have been matched against such experts.
 These experts may hold a bachelor’s degree but usually the degree has nothing to do with the study of animal behavior.
 In short, attorneys can be easily bamboozled by dog trainers masquerading as animal behaviorists.

 Given this, attorneys should consider the following: